DealingLace/HDAnywhereMHUB-HA/README.md

 ## Troubleshooting

 ### First place to start
-   - Ensure the MHUB is compatible with MHUB API v2.1, please go to the v2.0 branch for a compatible version.
+   - Ensure the MHUB is compatible with MHUB API v2.1, otherwise please go to the v2.0 branch for a compatible version.

 ### If the media player entities do not show up, ensure that:
    - You have restarted Home Assistant after configuring the integration.
-   - The correct IP address is configured in the configuration.yaml file.
+   - The correct IP address is configured in the configuration.yaml file, and that the MHUB is on the same LAN as your HA instance.
    - Enable debug logging and check the Home Assistant logs for detailed information if issues arise.